benspylee/smartsupply-v2/README.md

 This repository contains two modules one is android application client and other is rest api server back end.
-Our Theme for callforcode is local community communication/co-operation.we build an app that mediates between local vendors and customers within  that area and deliver the essential safely with local delivery agents which encourages social distancing , tracking and isolation of people within this supply chain
+Our Theme for callforcode is local community communication/co-operation.we build an app that mediates between local vendors and customers within  that area and deliver the essential safely with local delivery agents which encourages social distancing , tracking and isolation of people within this supply chain.Contactless delivery and delay in order can be avoided by preferring local vendors are few advantages of this system.